 Guidance provided on the Services Australia website has been updated to provide more specific information.
-This information is located at Changes to MBS items during the coronavirus (COVID-19) response - Health professionals - Services Australia.
+This information, including links to other approved forms is located at Changes to MBS items during the coronavirus (COVID-19) response - Health professionals - Services Australia.